 Youth Justice Units

-Youth justice units are a significant part of the Department of Justice and Regulation's’ 'front-line' efforts to divert young people from progressing further into the youth justice system.
+Youth justice units are a significant part of the department's 'front-line' efforts to divert young people from progressing further into the youth justice system.
 Youth Justice workers supervise young people to comply with their community-based orders; providing case management, advocacy, support and referral to health and welfare services, education, employment and accommodation.
 They also provide advice to the courts to assist them in making informed decisions.

 Community-based staff work closely with youth justice centre staff, other professionals and agencies to help young people to comply with their orders and get their lives back on track.